History of ESPN on ABC

-Sports programming on the American Broadcasting Company is provided on occasion, primarily on weekend afternoons; since 2006, the ABC Sports division has been defunct, with all sports telecasts on ABC being produced in association with sister cable network ESPN under the branding ESPN on ABC.
+Sports programming on ABC is provided on occasion, primarily on weekend afternoons; since 2006, the ABC Sports division has been merged, with all sports telecasts on ABC being produced in association with sister cable network ESPN under the branding ESPN on ABC.
 While ABC has, in the past, aired notable sporting events such as the NFL's Monday Night Football, and various college football bowl games (including, most prominently for a period, the Bowl Championship Series), general industry trends and changes in rights have prompted reductions in sports broadcasts on broadcast television (the BCS's successor, the College Football Playoff and national championship, air exclusively on ESPN).

 ABC is the broadcast television rightsholder of the National Basketball Association (NBA), with its package (under the NBA on ESPN branding) traditionally beginning with its Christmas Day games, followed by a series of Sunday afternoon games through the remainder of the season, weekend playoff games, and all games of the NBA Finals.
 ABC is the broadcast television rightsholder of the National Hockey League (NHL), with its package (under the NHL on ESPN branding).
 In this deal, ABC broadcasts up to 10 regular season games (mostly afternoon), the NHL All-Star Game and four Stanley Cup Finals.
 During college football season, ABC typically carries an afternoon doubleheader on Saturdays, along with the primetime Saturday Night Football.
 ABC also airs coverage of selected bowl games.
 The Saturday afternoon lineup outside of football season typically features airings of ESPN Films documentaries or other studio programs under the banner ESPN Sports Saturday, while Sunday afternoons usually feature either brokered programming, or encore and burn-off airings of ABC programs.